M1ch4l11/Java-Basic/README.md

 Vocabulary_Finall_exe -
 Finall product for user.
-You can testing your knowledge in words(anj,NJ or what do you want.)
+You can testing your knowledge in words(anj,NJ or any other language.)
-App: processing .zip, reading and writing .txt. (java, swing) you can just edit the txt and you got a new game, simple updating.
+App: processing .zip, reading and writing .txt. (java, swing) you can just edit the file.txt and you got a new game, simple updating.

 Zber Ovocia -
 Simple JavaFX app.